zzz0906/LeetCode/README.md

 It's really easy.
 The difficult part of these 3 questions is the question 3. how to iterate question 3 ?
 I choose to first choose (0,0) then (0,3) then (0,6) then (3,0)

+### 37. Sudoku Solver

+Lastday we need to determine whether the graph is valid or not.
+Today we need to find a solution.

+**You may assume that the given Sudoku puzzle will have a single unique solution.**

+therefore, we can use dfs, for a point (x,y) if it's '.' then we need to fill this empty space with a number in range of [0-9] and not appear in the row and column.
+Let us do it!

+The relationship between 36 & 37 is really great.
+We can use 36's solution to decide whether the 37's current Sudoku problem is correct.
+If it's right, we can keep searching the next state.
+If it's wrong, we should return.